bsherin/zoomprocesser/readme.md

 Some simple scripts to convert Zoom transcripts to csv files that are usefully formatted.

+Mac executables are in the "dist" folder.
+(Double click to unzip.)

-To create runnable scripts do this:
+To create your own runnable scripts from the source do this:

 ```
 pyinstaller --onefile --noconsole process_zoom_folder.py